Yohan460/go-jamf-api/api/docs/EnrollmentCustomizationV2.md

 ### NewEnrollmentCustomizationV2

-`func NewEnrollmentCustomizationV2(displayName string, description string, enrollmentCustomizationBrandingSettings EnrollmentCustomizationBrandingSettings, ) *EnrollmentCustomizationV2`
+`func NewEnrollmentCustomizationV2(siteId string, displayName string, description string, enrollmentCustomizationBrandingSettings EnrollmentCustomizationBrandingSettings, ) *EnrollmentCustomizationV2`

 NewEnrollmentCustomizationV2 instantiates a new EnrollmentCustomizationV2 object
 This constructor will assign default values to properties that have it defined,